Jeffrey Fermin

 5. Prompt for establishing a performance improvement plan template

 When performance issues persist despite initial coaching efforts, a structured performance improvement plan (PIP) can provide clarity and a roadmap for improvement.
+A well-defined PIP outlines specific performance gaps, sets measurable improvement goals, and establishes a clear timeline for review.

-The Prompt
+The prompt:

 "Develop a performance improvement plan template that includes sections for identifying performance gaps, outlining specific improvement goals, setting measurable outcomes, and establishing a timeline for review."

-Example Output
+Example output:

-• Communication issues during team meetings
+• Identified Performance Gaps: Inconsistent adherence to project deadlines; communication issues during team meetings

-• Achieve 100% on-time project submissions for the next quarter
+• Improvement Goals: Achieve 100% on-time project submissions for the next quarter; enhance communication effectiveness as measured by peer feedback

 6. Prompt for drafting witness interview summaries

 When conducting witness interviews, manually summarizing can be subjective and time-consuming.
-Inaccurate or biased summaries risk skewing the investigation, making it critical to capture the factual details accurately.
+Inaccurate or biased summaries risk skewing the investigation, making it critical to capture factual details accurately.

-The Prompt
+The prompt:

 "Draft a concise, 200-word summary of the witness interview, focusing on factual details such as the participants, the events described, the location, and the timeline.
 Avoid personal opinions or interpretations."

-Example Output
+Example output:

-"On 04/15, Witness X reported that during a team meeting, Employee Y raised their voice over a disagreement about project deadlines.
+On 04/15, Witness X reported that during a team meeting, Employee Y raised their voice over a disagreement about project deadlines.
 According to the witness, the conversation became heated but did not escalate further, and no immediate intervention was recorded.
-The incident appeared to impact the overall tone of the meeting, leading to a follow-up discussion among team members afterward."
+The incident appeared to impact the overall tone of the meeting, leading to a follow-up discussion among team members afterward.

 This clear, objective summary provides a reliable account of the witness's perspective and highlights key details.
 With this information, you can quickly spot any gaps or inconsistencies that may require further clarification.